 In a similar vein, email your patrons to thank them for their patience and understanding during these challenging times for businesses and, let’s face it, everyone, to show them that you appreciate them bearing with you.
 (This can also persuade them to be more patient and understanding in the future, too!)

 We know that when you have your audience’s attention you want to keep it for as long as possible.
 However, in a time when people are inundated with messages from businesses, stick to the necessary information.
-Don’t be afraid to add ‘Read More’ buttons for those readers who want more information and link through to your website.
+Don’t be afraid to add ‘Read More’ buttons for those readers who want more information.

 People are trying to pinch pennies as much as possible at the moment.
 Lots of people have lost their jobs or are anticipating redundancy and, now we’re coming up to Christmas, people will be considering what to buy for their loved ones.

-Avoid time limited offers at the moment because your readers may (1) be waiting to see how their employment status pans out before they make any unnecessary purchases and (2) the effects of the coronavirus outbreak are quite unpredictable for businesses at the moment, so your readers might not be able to make use of the offers in time if they have to isolate.
+Avoid time limited offers at the moment because your readers may (1) be waiting to see how their employment status pans out before they make any unnecessary purchases and (2) the effects of the coronavirus outbreak are quite unpredictable for businesses at the moment, so your readers might not be able to use them in time.

 With more and more businesses stepping up their email marketing during the COVID outbreak, you can expect that much of your audience is being inundated with emails at the moment.
 Keep your subject lines clear and say what you mean – cryptic subject lines can be off putting and really reduce your open rate.